Arno Verschueren: Club career

 Verschueren made his top flight debut on 9 August 2014 against Waasland-Beveren in a 1–1 draw.
 He replaced Jarno Molenberghs after 80 minutes.

 On 19 January 2022, Verschueren agreed to join Sparta Rotterdam in the Netherlands.
 The transfer was a loan for the remainder of the 2021–22 season, and then the transfer became permanent, as Verschueren signed a contract with Sparta until the summer of 2025.

+On 28 January 2025, Verschueren moved to Twente on a three-and-a-half-year contract.